Jill Biden shares memories of Sept. 11 as wife, sister, more

 “And it’s such as special thing to share it with her as a flight attendant and that she’s there, you know, supporting us,” Jacobs said.

-In addition to laying a wreath at the memorial and delivering remarks, the first lady was joining members of the Association of Flight Attendants-CWA to honor the Flight 93 crew members.
+Besides laying a wreath at the memorial and delivering remarks, the first lady was joined by members of the Association of Flight Attendants-CWA to honor the Flight 93 crew members.

-In her prepared remarks for Sunday, Jill Biden says that after the shock of 9/11 "settled into sorrow" and she had spoken with her husband and children, her thoughts turned to her sister, who continues to work as a flight attendant with United Airlines.
+In her remarks at Shanksville, Jill Biden said that after the shock of 9/11 “settled into sorrow” and she had spoken with her husband and children, her thoughts turned to her sister, who continues to work as a flight attendant with United Airlines.

-"It's a job that she has loved for many years and I knew that the weight of this tragedy would be heavier for her," the first lady says.
-"When I got to her house, I realized that I was right.
-She hadn't just lost colleagues.
-She had lost friends."
+“It’s a job that she has loved for many years, and I knew that the weight of this tragedy would be heavier for her,” the first lady said.
+“When I got to her house, I realized that I was right.
+She hadn’t just lost colleagues.
+She had lost friends.”

-Joe Biden, now president, was to commemorate the day at the Pentagon.
-Vice President Kamala Harris and her husband, Doug Emhoff, were to be at the New York remembrance.
+Joe Biden, now president, commemorated the day at the Pentagon.
+Vice President Kamala Harris and her husband, Doug Emhoff, were at the New York remembrance.

 On 9/11, then-Sen. Biden arrived in Washington to see smoke in the sky from the crash at the Pentagon.
 He wanted to go to the floor of the Senate, but the Capitol and the surrounding complex of offices and official buildings, including the Supreme Court, had been evacuated.